Next Lesson - Conditions of the Shoulder and Clavicle

 Cervical myelopathy is the narrowing of the cervical spinal canal causing spinal cord compression.
 Causes include spondylosis, spondylolisthesis, congenital stenosis of the spinal canal, trauma or a tumour.
 It classically presents with a loss of balance, poor coordination, decreased dexterity and limb weakness/numbness.
 It can cause L’Hermitte’s phenomenon - intermittent ‘electrical shocks’ in the limbs exacerbated by neck flexion.

 Cervical myelopathy is diagnosed with a thorough neurological examination and an MRI scan.
 As spondylosis/spondylolisthesis are the most common causes, treatment is usually surgical intervention.
-A conservative approach may have some short term symptom relief, but as the condition is degenerative, progressive neurological deterioration will continue.
+A conservative approach may provide short term symptom relief, but as the condition is degenerative it often progresses over time, particularly without surgical intervention.

 Diagram - An MRI scan of cervical myelopathy